Key Takeaways

-Dissolving an S Corp requires several steps, including stopping business operations and liquidating assets.
-It's also important to understand how an S Corporation is structured before dissolving the business because it is regulated as a corporate entity under state law despite its pass-through taxation status.
-As such, dissolving an S Corporation must be done according to the laws of the state.
+Dissolving an S Corp requires several steps, including ceasing business operations and liquidating assets.
+It is also important to understand how an S Corporation is structured before dissolving the business because it is regulated as a corporate entity under state law despite its pass-through taxation status.
+Therefore, dissolving an S Corporation must be done according to state laws.

 How to Dissolve an S Corporation